GiuseppeLorenzoDiPrima/classificatore_impronte_digitali/README.md

 > [!CAUTION]
 >  You must have a version of git installed that is compatible with your operating system to perform the git clone operation.

-After training and testing the neural networks, you can proceed with the automatic classification of images.
+After training and testing the neural network, you can proceed with the automatic classification of images.
 Within the repository, there is a folder named `Fingerprint_to_classify`.
 Simply move the images you want to classify into this folder and execute the command:

 ```bash
 python classify.py